 This also means that the process of establishing consensus need not be very formal.
 Most projects handle it by feel.
 Minor changes can go in with no discussion, or with minimal discussion followed by a few nods of agreement.
 For more significant changes, especially ones with the potential to destabilize a lot of code, people should wait a day or two before assuming there is consensus, the rationale being that no one should be marginalized in an important conversation simply because he didn't check email frequently enough.

 Inevitably, some debates just won't consense.
 When all other means of breaking a deadlock fail, the solution is to vote.
 But before a vote can be taken, there must be a clear set of choices on the ballot.
 Here, again, the normal process of technical discussion blends serendipitously with the project's decision-making procedures.
 The kinds of questions that come to a vote often involve complex, multifaceted issues.
 In any such complex discussion, there are usually one or two people playing the role of honest broker: posting periodic summaries of the various arguments and keeping track of where the core points of disagreement (and agreement) lie.
-These summaries help everyone measure how much progress has been made, and remind everyone of what issues remain to be addressed.
+These summaries help everyone measure how much progress has been made toward resolving the issues, and remind everyone of what questions remain to be addressed.
 Those same summaries can serve as prototypes for a ballot sheet, should a vote become necessary.
 If the honest brokers have been doing their job well, they will be able to credibly call for a vote when the time comes, and the group will be willing to use a ballot sheet based on their summary of the issues.
 The brokers themselves may be participants in the debate; it is not necessary for them to remain above the fray, as long as they can understand and fairly represent others' views, and not let their partisan sentiments prevent them from summarizing the state of the debate in a neutral fashion.

 The actual content of the ballot is usually not controversial.
 By the time matters reach a vote, the disagreement has usually boiled down to a few key issues, with recognizable labels and brief descriptions.
 Occasionally a developer will object to the form of the ballot itself.
-Sometimes his concern is legitimate, for example, that an important choice was left off or not described accurately.
+Sometimes his concern is legitimate, for example that an important choice was left off or not described accurately.
 But other times a developer may be merely trying to stave off the inevitable, perhaps knowing that the vote probably won't go his way.
 See the section called “Difficult People” in Chapter 6, Communications for how to deal with this sort of obstructionism.